plumberz/plumberz.github.io/README.md

                     yield $ toList s
                     loop w x empty
 ```
-Therefore in the  [second attempt](code/wordcount_flink_v1.hs) we didn't use pipes-concurrent anymore, instead we tried a to use the standard [clock library](https://hackage.haskell.org/package/time-1.9.1/docs/Data-Time-Clock.html) from haskell, which obviously does not guarantees the exactness of the time returned by its **getCurrentTime** function, seen that it returns the system clock time, which can be modified by the user or adjusted by the system in any moment, but still, assuming an ideal situation, would be enough to prove what we are trying to show.
+Therefore in the  **[second attempt](code/wordcount_flink_v1.hs)** we didn't use pipes-concurrent anymore, instead we tried a to **use the standard [clock library](https://hackage.haskell.org/package/time-1.9.1/docs/Data-Time-Clock.html) from haskell,** which obviously does not guarantees the exactness of the time returned by its **getCurrentTime** function, seen that it returns the system clock time, which can be modified by the user or adjusted by the system in any moment, but still, assuming an ideal situation, would be enough to prove what we are trying to show.

-The result where good, it kept the pace of **yes**, but this time the low rate inputs were the problem.
+The result where good, it kept the pace of **yes**, but this time the **low rate inputs were the problem**.
 The triggering of the window was achieved by taking the time before receiving a new input and checking after having received it, if the desired time from the last triggering had passed.
-Clearly this approach brought to the thread indefinitely waiting for a new input and never be able to yield downward even if the window should have been triggered.
+Clearly this approach brought to the thread indefinitely waiting for a new input and **never be able to yield downstream** even if the window should have been triggered.
 This problem arose because we were checking the time at each new tuple and we were not able to trigger it from the outside, but we were still able to use the component as a Pipe and connect it to following Proxies.

-These considerations brought to the [third version](code/wordcount_flink_v2.hs), in which thanks to the use of [MVars](https://hackage.haskell.org/package/base-4.10.1.0/docs/Control-Concurrent-MVar.html) we separated the timer from the counter in two different threads, so that every time the timer is triggered, the timer prints the map contained in the shared MVar and resets it.
-Being the main thread the one awaiting for inputs and the timer's secondary thread not a Pipe, we didn't manage to yield downstream the result of the counting allowing it to be used for further computation, breaking this way the composability at the core of the library.
-Has to be said that in the same way as we did, the function _fold_ in the Prelude of Pipes does not produce a Pipe and cannot be further composed, so it seems to be accepted this sort of behavior, even if it doesn't fit well in the framework of the usual stream processing definition.
+These considerations brought to the **[third version](code/wordcount_flink_v2.hs)** and through the use of **[MVars](https://hackage.haskell.org/package/base-4.10.1.0/docs/Control-Concurrent-MVar.html)** we managed to **separate the timer from the counter** in two different threads.
+Doing so every time the timer is triggered, the timer prints the map contained in the shared MVar and resets it.

+Being the main thread the one awaiting for inputs and the timer's secondary thread not a Pipe, we didn't manage to yield downstream the result of the counting allowing it to be used for further computation, **breaking this way the composability at the core of the library**.
+Has to be said that in the **same++ way as we did, the function **_fold_ in the Prelude of Pipes** does not produce a Pipe and cannot be further composed, so it seems to be accepted this sort of behavior, even if it doesn't fit well in the framework of the usual stream processing definition.

 ```haskell
 import qualified Pipes.Prelude as P